-- a.
-Do not ignore debt collectors or warrants.
+- Do not ignore debt collectors or warrants.
 Act strictly against it if possible.

-- c.
-If you get a summons and complaint, you are probably being sued.
-This means your presence is highly required in the court.
+- If you get a summons and complaint, you are probably being sued.
+This means your presence is highly required in court.

 So, avoid getting into any trouble by checking your debt amount and if you are being sued or given a court date, show up!